cartigli/lsx/README.md

 Contrarily, if a user types a character that matches a character of a *different* preset list, their cursor is de-dented *on the same line* ***before the character is written***.

-*Additionally, if the cursor's column != indent_level * indent_width, the indent is repaired, or attempted to, by forcing it to the nearest valid indent column & position.*
+*Additionally, if the cursor's column != indent_level * indent_width, the indent is repaired, or attempted to be, by forcing it to the nearest valid indent column & position.*

 ### EMPTY LINES

 Empty lines created while 'smart' indenting get truncated, as well as empty lines when the buffer is written out (the file's saved).
-Its a pretty aggressive behavior and definitely should be noted.
+It's a pretty aggressive behavior and definitely should be noted.

 Example of 'smart' indent empty lines truncated:

 User types `{` and Returns:
 ```
 {
-    | <-cursor lands here, indented by 4 spaces
+    | <- cursor lands here, indented by 4 spaces
 ```
 Return is immediately entered again, and the cursor's row increases, but the indent does not change:
 ```